Purdue-CS193/lab-1-Zaidqubain/index.md

+# Zaid Qubain's first CS193 Lab
+## Favorite things about Purdue CS193 are:
+- the professor
+- the TA
+- the Students

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.